toxnico/DMStepper/README.md

 //Run the motor for 10000 steps, at a max speed of 3000 steps/s motor.run(1, 3000, 10000);

+//get or set the current position in steps motor.currentPosition;

+//Run the motor to the absolute position of 1640 steps, at 3000 steps/s max motor.runTo(1640, 3000);

 //And in the loop() function:
 motor.update();